madhavareddyrb/Javascrit/README.md

 () --> conditions checks here
 {} --> Block of code

-# how to check datatypes and compare  in condition
+# how to check datatypes and compare  in condition finding length of array using length property

-# finding length of array using length property
+checking bool values is true or false no need to compare or checks of datatype just pass variable name in condition to checks

-# checking bool values is true or false no need to compare or checks of datatype just pass variable name in condition to checks
+Please explore part3 files to better understanding

 ## Array Challenges
 1.we can access arays using inde values starts from 0 to know last element us length method